 Friday, December 15 at 7 AM – 9:30 AM

 Do you have questions about how to best utilize your time and efforts?
 Do you feel like there are days when you can’t seem to get it all done?
 Days when you feel like you can’t keep it all together?

 Join me for A Cup of Pro.
 A chance to sit down with a Productivity Coach and Expert and get your questions answered.
 No sales gimmicks, just clear advice on ways you can make your days more focused, organized and productive.

-Margo Brown is a Certified Organizer Coach and Professional Organizer with Wave Productivity.
+Margo Crawford is a Certified Organizer Coach and Productivity Expert with Wave Productivity.
 As a Productivity Coach, she works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
 If you’re not feeling good about the work that you do, Margo provides coaching and support to turn your work and attitude around.
-She serves the Tempe and Phoenix area in Arizona.
+She coaches internationally and in person in Arizona, Massachusetts and Rhode Island.
 If you want to get more organized in your office call 602-677-8275 or email email@example.com.